Darkone83/OpenJazzXB/README.md

 ## Building

-OpenJazzXB is built with the RXDK (Retail XDK) homebrew toolchain for original Xbox.
+OpenJazzXB is built with the RXDK homebrew toolchain for original Xbox.

 **Requirements:**
 - RXDK / Xbox SDK headers and libraries